l0e1/Jan-1/README.md

 *Author: Ale Mustafa*

 ## Purpose
 Jan-1 is an educational web application designed to demonstrate the relationship between mathematical functions, their graphical representation, and corresponding audio tones.
-It also includes two biology-inspired visualizations—a leaf pattern and a DNA helix, showing how mathematical equations manifest in natural forms.
+It also includes two biology inspired visualizations a leaf pattern and a DNA helix, showing how mathematical equations manifest in natural forms.
 The goal is to provide a free, accessible tool for students, teachers, and researchers who wish to explore or demonstrate these concepts in classrooms, laboratories, or personal study.

 ## Tools & Technologies